 That was in spite of this major quirk an interesting choice.
 I might have Stockholm Syndrome about crappy Game Boy titles, but to me it feels like it ultimately makes the game more interesting.
 It forces you to consider your angle when attacking enemies.
 You need to be seen by enemies before they start attacking you, so you always have time to survey their placement when going to a new screen.
-This allows you stop for a second to plan an angle of attack and a weapon for the enemies in front of you.
+This allows you to stop for a second to plan an angle of attack and select a weapon.
 It adds just enough strategy to your enemy encounters.

-On a more inspired note, the third level has a guard who will not let you pass no matter what.
+On a more inspired note, the third level has a guard who will not let you pass through a door.
 Do you bribe him?
 Shoot him?
 Sleep with him?
-No, you shoot the light in his bar and run past him once it’s dark.
-The game is filled with those little quirky fetch quest adaptations of James Bond tropes.
+No, you shoot the light with your gun and walk past him once it’s dark.
+The game has many of those quirky little fetch quest adapting James Bond tropes.
 In Marrakech, you very clearly have sex with a brothel’s Madame to get a diamond, which you exchange for a tranquillizer gun to steal hotel keys from a casino patron who works for the villains.
 Yes indeed: you have to go to a casino and play card games.
 Goldeneye 007 on N64 focuses on James Bond as a cold-blooded killer with cool guns.
 James Bond 007 on Game Boy focuses on James Bond as an aging misogynist who blows government money in casinos to score with women young enough to be his daughter.
 You know, the good stuff!

 With all we’ve discussed so far, you have the solid baseline of a somewhat competent game.
 You can build a solid number of levels from that baseline.